-Finding good vegetarian food in South America can be challenging, and Bolivia is no exception.
-But that doesn’t mean it’s necessary to survive on just egg sandwiches and ramen.
-The vegetarian lifestyle is slowly starting to catch on among Bolivia’s more cosmopolitan youth and a small selection of excellent meat-free restaurants have sprouted up to meet demand.
-Read on to learn where to find the most delicious veggie options in La Paz.
+Finding good vegetarian and vegan food in South America can be challenging, and Bolivia is no exception.
+However, do not fear!
+The plant-friendly lifestyle is slowly starting to catch on among Bolivia’s more cosmopolitan youth, and a small selection of excellent meat-free restaurants have sprouted up to meet demand.
+Say goodbye to side salads and tired falafel sandwiches, as our local insiders know where to find the most delicious veggie options in La Paz.

-A renowned café and cultural space, Magick is also a prime destination for those craving a healthy and delicious vegetarian feast.
-This huge former house in the trendy Sopocachi neighborhood boasts a variety of different dining spaces, each with their own unique decorations and ambiance.
-Magick’s extensive vegetarian menu include salads, curries and tofu burgers, while an exquisite sushi platter is an excellent option for pescatarians.
+A renowned café and cultural space, MagicK is also a prime destination for those craving a healthy and delicious vegetarian feast.
+This huge former house in the trendy Sopocachi neighborhood boasts a variety of different dining spaces, each with their own unique decor and ambience.
+MagicK’s extensive vegetarian menu include salads, curries and tofu burgers, while an exquisite sushi platter is an excellent option for pescatarians.